If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 For TM25, to produce a dust mixture containing approximately 267 milligrams of the active ingredient, one should mix an entire 6.4 oz. package with 2 pounds of ground sugar.
 This amount is enough to treat approximately twelve colonies at three dustings per colony.
 For the TM50 formulation, one should add three ounces of the formulation to two pounds of confectioner’s sugar.
 This produces enough dust mixture to treat eleven colonies at three dustings of one ounce each.

 Though the dust mixture can be applied to the top bars of the frames in any hive body, it is best to dust just above the body that holds the brood.
 The dust mixture should be at the outer edges of the frames to avoid dropping dust into the brood cluster.
 Uncapped brood cells must not be dusted as this could kill them.
 There are reports of the death of larvae attributed to Terramycin dust coming into contact with them.

 Application of Terramycin in Extender Patties

-For extender patties application, the mixture is prepared by mixing vegetable shortenings, such as Crisco®, sugar and Terramycin.
-Four ounces (800 milligrams Oxytetracycline) is mixed with 165 grams of vegetable shortening and 330 grams of sugar.
+For extender patties application, the mixture is prepared by mixing vegetable shortenings, such as Crisco®, sugar, and Terramycin.
+Four ounces (800 milligrams of Oxytetracycline) is mixed with 165 grams of vegetable shortening and 330 grams of sugar.
 Once ready, the preparation (patties) is to be placed on the top bars of the brood nest frames at the rate of one patty per colony.

-There are distinct advantages in applying Terramycin in extender patties.
+There are distinct advantages to applying Terramycin in extender patties.
 For one, the use of extender patties in the control of American foulbrood requires only one application and therefore one visit to the apiary.
 This is advantageous in that the colonies are less disturbed in this manner.